0LNetworkCommunity/libra-legacy-v6/developers.libra.org/docs/run-move-locally.md

 ### Create an Account

 Each Move module and resource type is hosted by a specific account address.
-For example, the `Libra` module is hosted by the account at address `0x1`.
-To import the `Libra` module in other modules or transaction scripts, your Move code would specify `use 0x1::Libra`.
+For example, the `Diem` module is hosted by the account at address `0x1`.
+To import the `Diem` module in other modules or transaction scripts, your Move code would specify `use 0x1::Diem`.

 Before publishing a Move module, you first need to create an account to host it:

 ```
-libra% account create
+diem% account create
 >> Creating/retrieving next local account from wallet
 Created/retrieved local account #0 address 717da70a461fef6307990847590ad7af